jkuchar/BigFileTools/README.md

 // alternatively you can use BigFileTools::createFrom([drivers]) to provide custom drivers
 $file = BigFileTools::createDefault()->getFile(__FILE__);
-echo "Example files size is " . $file->getSize() . " bytes\n";
+echo "Example file size is " . $file->getSize() . " bytes\n";
 ````
 Will produce output:
 ````
 string(3) "176"
-Example files size is 176 bytes
+Example file size is 176 bytes
 ````
-Please note, that getSize returns `string`.
-This is due to fact we cannot be sure that php-integer will be able to store that big value.
+Please note, that `getSize()` returns [Brick](https://github.com/brick/math)\\[BigInteger](http://brick.io/math/class-Brick.Math.BigInteger.html).
+This is due to fact that PHP's internal integer can be too small.

+If you need just approximate value of file size you can convert `BigInteger` into `float`.
+Please note that by doing this you can *loose precision*.

 **Tip:** If you are using DI container you are probably interested into non-static configuration.
 There is example prepared for this scenario.